monkstone/monkstone.github.com/_posts/2015-11-11-toxiclibs.md

 permalink:   _posts/toxiclibs
 ---

 The recently released [toxicilibs-0.5.0.gem][gem] is an exemplar for how to create and use custom library gems in JRubyArt.
 The [toxiclibs gem][gem] provides a ruby wrapper for the [toxiclibs libraries][libraries], that make it easy to use toxicilbs libraries in JRubyArt.
-The gem build now uses maven to download and install jbox2d.
-It features such usage refinements as stepping through the the physics (in a hidden pre() loop) so you don't have to.
-See simple liquidy sketch example below (more examples are included in the [gem][gem]):-
+The gem build now uses maven to build an updated toxiclibs.
+Now using jdk8 lambdas.:-

 {% highlight ruby %}
 require 'toxiclibs'